gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/netsh/netsh-interface-portproxy.md

 ## <a name="show-v6tov6"></a>Mostrar v6tov6

-Exibe os parâmetros de portproxy v6tov6.
+Exibe os parâmetros de portproxy do v6tov6.

 ### <a name="syntax"></a>Sintaxe